ivopogace/nd035-c3-data-stores-and-persistence-project-starter/README.md

 A window should open showing you the test executions.
 All 9 tests should fail and if you click on them they will show `java.lang.UnsupportedOperationeException` as the cause.

 As you complete the objectives of this project, you will be able to verify progress by re-running these tests.

+## Test cases bugs to be fixed when forking this project
+* Keep in mind updating the dates to be in the future when creating schedules.
+* Customer phone numbers should be 10 Digits long [0-9]

 ### Tested Conditions
 Tests will pass under the following conditions: